melosso/portway/Documentation/docs/guide/troubleshooting.md

 Regular maintenance doesn't have to be complicated, but it does need to be consistent.
 Here are the key activities that will keep your gateway running smoothly:

-**Keep an eye on your storage space.** Disk space issues are one of the most common causes of gateway failures, but they're also completely preventable.
+- **Keep an eye on your storage space.** Disk space issues are one of the most common causes of gateway failures, but they're also completely preventable.
 Set up monitoring to alert you when disk space drops below 20%, and establish a routine for cleaning up old log files.
 The gateway can generate substantial logs, especially with detailed traffic logging enabled.

-**Monitor your health endpoints regularly.** Don't wait for users to report problems - set up automated health checks that call your `/health` endpoint and alert you to issues.
+- **Monitor your health endpoints regularly.** Don't wait for users to report problems; set up automated health checks that call your `/health` endpoint and alert you to issues.
 Consider setting up simple monitoring scripts that test both the basic health endpoint and a few key API endpoints to ensure end-to-end functionality.

-**Test connectivity to your backend services.** The gateway is only as reliable as the services it connects to.
+- **Test connectivity to your backend services.** The gateway is only as reliable as the services it connects to.
 Regularly verify that your SQL Server connections are working and that proxy endpoints can reach their target services.
 This is especially important after any network changes or server maintenance.

-**Keep audit logs of configuration changes.** When you modify endpoint configurations, token scopes, or other settings, document what you changed and why.
+- **Keep audit logs of configuration changes.** When you modify endpoint configurations, token scopes, or other settings, document what you changed and why.
 This information becomes invaluable when troubleshooting issues that appear after configuration updates.

-**Rotate your tokens periodically.** Authentication tokens should be treated like passwords - change them regularly and immediately revoke any tokens that are no longer needed.
+- **Rotate your tokens periodically.** Authentication tokens should be treated like passwords, change them regularly and immediately revoke any tokens that are no longer needed.
 This reduces your security exposure and ensures that only current, authorized integrations have access to your gateway.

-### Security Considerations
+### Security/Considerations

 Security isn't just about preventing attacks - it's also about maintaining clean diagnostic information and ensuring you can trust your troubleshooting data.

-**Never expose detailed error messages to external clients.** While detailed error information is crucial for troubleshooting, it can also reveal sensitive information about your internal systems to potential attackers.
+- **Never expose detailed error messages to external clients.** While detailed error information is crucial for troubleshooting, it can also reveal sensitive information about your internal systems to potential attackers.
 Configure your gateway to return generic error messages to clients while logging detailed information internally.

-**Monitor failed authentication attempts.** Keep track of repeated authentication failures, especially from the same IP addresses.
+- **Monitor failed authentication attempts.** Keep track of repeated authentication failures, especially from the same IP addresses.
 This can indicate either misconfigured integrations that need attention or potential security threats that need investigation.

-**Secure your diagnostic tools.** The same database queries and log analysis tools that help you troubleshoot can also reveal sensitive information.
+- **Secure your diagnostic tools.** The same database queries and log analysis tools that help you troubleshoot can also reveal sensitive information.
 Ensure that access to logs, databases, and diagnostic endpoints is properly restricted to authorized personnel only.

 ## Where to Go From Here